 If you’re just a casual webmaster who isn’t into optimization, list building, or other more “advanced” marketing tactics… I don’t think it makes sense to pony up for the Thrive Themes membership.

-You can certainly benefit from specific Thrive Themes products, notably Thrive Content Builder.
+You can certainly benefit from specific Thrive Themes products, notably Thrive Architect.
 But I would recommend just picking a specific plugin and purchasing it for the one-time price.

 Thrive Themes’ products definitely cost a premium – so if you’re not going to actually take advantage of all of those “conversion focused” features, you’re likely wasting money.